 New Jersey Saltwater Recreational Registry Program (NJSRRP)

-The cornerstone of New Jersey’s saltwater fishing regulations is the New Jersey Saltwater Recreational Registry Program (NJSRRP).
+The NJSRRP is the cornerstone of New Jersey’s saltwater fishing regulations.
 Here’s what you need to know:

 Who Needs to Register?

-- Anglers fishing from shore, private vessels, or for-hire vessels
+• Anglers from Various Vessels: Fishing from shore, private vessels, or for-hire vessels.

-- Those fishing in marine waters outside New Jersey but landing their catch in the state
+• Out-of-State Anglers: Those fishing in marine waters outside New Jersey but landing their catch in the state.

 Registration Process

-- Provide personal information and answer fishing-related questions
+3. Provide personal information and answer fishing-related questions.

-- Can be renewed starting December 15th for the upcoming year
+• Renewal Period: Can be renewed starting December 15th for the upcoming year.

-- Keep your registration number with you while fishing as proof of compliance
+• Proof of Compliance: Keep your registration number with you while fishing as proof of compliance.

 Additional Licenses and Permits